 Teachers use AFL (Assessment for Learning) within lessons to monitor children's progress, and they do summative assessments at the end of each term.
 Children who are making slower progress can be highlighted through our data and individual intervention put in place to ensure that the pupil can be supported.
-If teachers have specific concerns about a child, they contact the Inclusion Leader for support.
+If teachers have specific concerns about a child, they contact the SENCO for support.
 Checklists and screeners may be carried out at this point.
-If parents have concerns about a child, they can arrange a meeting with the class teacher to discuss these, and referrals and a meeting with the Inclusion Leader for support.
+If parents have concerns about a child, they can arrange a meeting with the class teacher to discuss these, and referrals and a meeting with the SENCO can be made if necessary.